EdbMails EDB Recovery and Migration software

 • A new OST file will be automatically created and start synchronizing with the Exchange server.

-Limitation: When you rebuild the OST file with this method, any changes saved in the local OST file are completely lost.
-For instance if you have missing emails that were not synchronized with the Exchange server, you will not be able to recover these mail items.
-In order to restore any email data or deleted items from the OST file, you must convert the OST to PST.
+Limitation: Rebuilding the OST file using this method results in the loss of any changes saved locally.
+For example, if emails were not synchronized with the Exchange server, they cannot be recovered.
+To restore missing or deleted emails from the OST file, you’ll need to convert the OST to PST format.

 • Method 3: Rebuild an OST file with EdbMails OST repair tool

-EdbMails OST to PST converter tool can help you recover and rebuild the OST file from corruption and supports all the OST files from Outlook 2019, 2016, 2013 and Outlook 2010.
-EdbMails quickly recovers the entire OST file and converts the OST to PST file which is useful to rebuild your corrupt OST file.
-You can then import the PST file into Microsoft Outlook to restore your mailbox data.
+The EdbMails OST to PST converter is an effective tool for recovering and rebuilding corrupted OST files.
+It supports OST files from Outlook 2019, 2016, 2013, and 2010.
+EdbMails quickly recovers all data from the OST file and converts it to PST format, making it easier to rebuild your corrupted OST file.
+Once converted, you can import the PST file into Outlook to restore your mailbox data.

 Steps to rebuild and convert the OST to PST